jekeam/todowoo/README.md

 # Todo List Django Project

 This is a simple TODO list web application built using Django framework.
-The application allows users to create, update, and delete tasks.You need to login to create tasks.
+The application allows users to create, update, and delete tasks.
+Only registered users can access and manage tasks.

 ## Installation